 Even if you have the skill to reholster without looking at the holster, and let’s face it most of us do, situations could arise in a high-stress scenario, which may create an unsafe condition.
 Those situations could be a piece of garment getting in the way of the holster, a drawstring for a jacket or coat getting lodged within the trigger guard, a soft holster collapsing upon itself self which can sometimes block the trigger.
 Maybe you’ve just had to shoot a person, and your nerves are jittering preventing a safe and smooth reholster manipulation.
 Whatever the situation may be, looking at the holster while reinserting the handgun ensures it is always safe 100% of the time.

 The Argument against looking at your holster when reinserting the handgun is that you should be looking at the threat or should be scanning the environment.
 Yes, you should absolutely scan your environment before you reholster!
 Looking at the threat… If they are still a threat, why are you putting your gun away?

-It only takes a half a second to look at your holster and put your gun away, and if it isn’t safe to take that half a second, it isn’t safe to put your gun away.
-Get a good quality molded holster.
+It only takes half a second to look at your holster and put your gun away, and if it isn’t safe to take that half a second, it isn’t safe to put your gun away.
+Get a good-quality molded holster.
 Then always maintain visual contact when you are reholstering, and look that gun back into the holster.

 Many of the images on this page have been shared extensively throughout social media and Alpha Koncepts does not claim ownership.